HSF/hsf.github.io/organization/_posts/2018/2018-09-19-packaging.md

 - Next meeting 3 October: [https://indico.cern.ch/event/758817/](https://indico.cern.ch/event/758817/)
   - One presentation from FNAL on Spack/Spack-dev
   - As ever, more contributions welcome, contact Graeme and Ben
+- Todd: very happy with collaboration with HEP so far, would like to prioritise important HEP use cases (very good PRs received)
+  - Graeme and Todd will keep in touch to better communicate and align goals and developments